Bragg scattering from a random potential

-Using the scattering matrix element analysis, one can draw nonzero Fourier components of the potential on the reciprocal space probability distribution plot as shown in FIG. \ref{BerryRK}.
-The simulation result shows the reciprocal space picture explains the scattering phenomenon correctly.
-The momentum dispersion of the initial wavepacket makes a small range of Bragg angles populated as explained in the caption of FIG. \ref{BerryRK}.

-To see the effect of length scales, we compare wave scattering for different $\hbar$'s, keeping the average momentum of the wave $\hbar k$ fixed.
-Thus if $\hbar$ increases by a factor of two, the wavenumber of the wave $k$ decreases by a factor of two, and the wavelength increases by two, keeping the average momentum fixed.
+The scattering behavior of the wave varies considerably depending on its wavelength $2\pi/k$ compared to the wavelength of the sinusoids $2\pi/q$ used in the Berry potential.
+To understand the effect of length scales, we compare wave scattering for different values of reduced Planck's constant $\hbar$, keeping the average momentum of the wave $\hbar k$ fixed.
+By keeping the momentum the same, the wave propagation speed and kinetic energy are kept the same for different $\hbar$'s, so the only physical difference comes from different wavelengths.

-Depending on the value of $\hbar$ (so the wavelength), the wavepacket scattering exhibits qualitatively different behaviors as shown in FIG. \ref{hbars}.
-For small $\hbar$, \textit{i.e.}, $k\gg q$ (small wavelength and classical limit), the wave is particle-like, diffusive, showing branched flow \cite{branchedFlow}.
+Depending on the value of $\hbar$ (so the wavelength), the wave packet scattering exhibits qualitatively different behaviors as shown in Fig. \ref{hbars}.
+For small $\hbar$, i.e., $k\gg q$ (small wavelength and classical limit), the wave dynamics is particlelike, diffusive, showing branched flow \cite{branchedFlow}.
 This is consistent with a very small Bragg angle which leads to almost-forward scattering.
-For intermediate $\hbar$, \textit{i.e.}, $k\sim q$ the Bragg angle is not small, so it shows diffractive behavior, looking less classical.
-For large $\hbar$, \textit{i.e.}, $k\ll q$ the wave is in a transparency regime: the wavelength is large enough that the smaller scale fluctuations of the potential are averaged to zero.
-Or equivalently, in reciprocal space, there are no intersecting points between the energy contour and the Fourier component of the potential.
-There is no therefore scattering, and the potential is transparent.
+For intermediate $\hbar$, i.e., $k\sim q$ the Bragg angle cannot be treated to be small which results in less classical looking and diffractive behavior.
+For large $\hbar$, i.e., $k\ll q$ the wave is in a transparency regime; the wavelength is large enough that the smaller scale fluctuations of the potential are averaged to zero.
+Equivalently, in reciprocal space, there are no intersections between the energy contour and the nonzero Fourier components of the potential.
+Therefore, there is effectively no scattering, and the potential is transparent.